pass-culture/pass-culture-app-native/doc/installation/Android.md

 ### ✍️ Code signing

-Download the appropriate keystore file from 1password, for example `testing.keystore`, and place it inside the `/android/keystores` directory.
+Download the appropriate keystore file from 1password, for example `testing.keystore` by searching keystore, and place it inside the `/android/keystores` directory.
+If you do not find `testing.keystore`, contact an admin.

 Then create a `keystores/testing.keystore.properties` file in `/android/keystores` directory with this configuration (required in `build.gradle`):